 DAX Guide is updated automatically, through the monitoring of new versions of Microsoft products.
 For every DAX function, DAX Guide offers a compatibility matrix for versions/products supported.
 Every function/argument is marked with attributes highlighting its behavior regarding row context and context transition.

-DAX Guide integrates and expands on the MSDN documentation.
+DAX Guide integrates and expands on the Microsoft documentation.